Nana (rapper): 1999-2004: Single releases and hiatus

 At the end of 1999, Nana's released the single "I Wanna Fly", which flopped, due to a decrease in euro-rap's popularity and the growing importance of hip-hop played in German.
 Nevertheless, Nana still recorded two further albums with Booya Music, which were not released due to legal problems.

 At the beginning of 2001 Nana released the German-language song Du wirst sehen, a gesture which was not appreciated by international fans.
 The single flopped, and the planned bilingual album Global Playa was canceled at the request of the record company.

 2004: All Doors in Flight No. 7

-After a long break, in the summer of 2004, Nana finally released the album All Doors In Flight No. 7, featuring Jan van der Toorn and Manuell, on his own label, Darkman Records.
-The album was distributed exclusively over the Internet, through Nana's website.
+After a long break, Nana made his highly anticipated return in the summer of 2004 with the release of his album All Doors In Flight No. 7.
+Featuring collaborations with Jan van der Toorn and Manuell, the album was launched under Nana’s own label, Darkman Records.
+It was distributed exclusively online through Nana’s official website.